Channel Simulation and Coded Source Compression: Introduction

 Sometimes, the RI only applies to the relative resource, $\langle \cN:\rho \rangle$, which means that the asymptotic accuracy is achieved only when $n$ uses of $\cN$ are fed an input of the form $\rho^{\otimes n}$.
 For detailed treatment of combining two RIs and cancellations of quantum resources, see Ref.~\cite{Devetak:2008eb}.

 This paper is organised as follows.
 In Sec~\ref{secI}, we revisit classical source compression with a helper using the channel simulation idea.
 In Sec~\ref{secII}, we formally define the problem of source coding with a quantum helper, and present the main result as well as its proof.
-In Sec~\ref{sec_full_quantum}, we treat the source coding with a helper in the fully quantum regime.
+In Sec~\ref{sec_full_quantum}, we study the source coding with a helper in the fully quantum regime, and two different scenarios will be treated.
 We conclude in Sec~\ref{secIII} with open questions.